wadelau/wadelau.github.io/hanjst/hanjst-install.md

 All of these additions are optional, so they can be removed and omitted.

-The key-value pairs inside window.Hanjst are "JsonDataId" and "IsDebug".
-The first one tells Hanjst where the JSON data locates in and the 2nd
+The key-value pairs inside window.Hanjst are "**JsonDataId**" and "**IsDebug**".
+The first one tells Hanjst where the JSON data locates in and the 2nd tells Hanjst whether to display more debugging messages in browsers' console log.

+We will investigate deeply into Hanjst configurations and settings in late sections.

 ### Run-time